 The harvests of the species are to be held in the year of the period established for each, as follows: P. caribaea 18 years, A. mangium 12 years, T. grandis 25 years and E. pellita 15 years, unless the wood market conditions are unfavorable.
 In that case, the owners may choose to leave the trees in the ground and continue to sequester carbon.
-This may occur if paved roads, bridges and related transport infrastructure are not built by the government.
-The harvesting activities have been displaced, due to low developed the commercial stand (Table 2)
+This may occur if paved roads, bridges, and related transport infrastructure are not built by the government.
+The harvesting activities have been displaced, due to the low development of the commercial stand (iError!
+No se encuentra el origen de la referencia.)